microsoft/BatchMoveToTeams/README.md

 ## Limitations

+- The script will not work with o365 MFA enforced account
 - The script currently does not support enabling PSTN calling capabilities in Teams (through Calling Plans or Direct Routing) for moved users.

 ## Description